 Why Soak Up the Rain?

 Over 90% of the water pollution problems in New Hampshire are caused by the pollutants carried in stormwater runoff from the roads we travel, the buildings and parking lots we visit, and even the homes in which we live.
 Small changes in the way we manage our properties can have a positive impact on the waterbodies we play in and depend on.

 What You do in Your Backyard…

-If your home has a roof, a lawn, or a driveway, chances are your property creates stormwater runoff.
-Property owners can play a role in improving water quality by soaking up stormwater runoff to prevent it from reaching nearby lakes, streams, and other waters.
-What you do in your own back yard can impact the entire watershed, including the health of lakes, streams, and other waters in your neighborhood and beyond.
+If your home has a roof, lawn, or driveway, chances are your property creates stormwater runoff.
+You can play a role in preventing water pollution by soaking up the rain to prevent it from carrying pollutants to nearby lakes, streams, and other waters.
+Here are some sources of runoff and pollutants we find at home:

 What is Stormwater Runoff?

 Stormwater runoff is water from rain or melting snow that doesn’t soak into the ground.
 Instead, it flows over the land surface, picks up pollutants in its path, and flows untreated into nearby bodies of water.
-Runoff can pollute lakes, ponds, streams, and coastal waters, making them unsafe for swimming and creating an unsafe habitat for fish and other animals, and can also contribute to flooding and erosion.
+Runoff can pollute lakes, ponds, streams, and coastal waters, making them unsafe for swimming and creating an unhealthy habitat for fish and other aquatic animals.

-Eroding soils can cause sediment to enter our waterways.
-This makes the water cloudy and reduces clarity.
-Fine sediment can clog the gills of fish and smother fish habitat.
-Sediment can fill in a lake or stream making it easier for plants, including invasive plants like purple loosestrife and exotic milfoil, to take root.
-Sediment tends to carry other pollutants with it including excess nutrients and metals.
+ERODING SOILS make the water cloudy and reduces clarity.
+Fine sediment can clog the gills of fish and smother aquatic habitat.
+Over time, sediment can fill in a lake or stream, making it easier for plants, including invasive plants like purple loosestrife and exotic milfoil, to take root.
+Sediment also can carry other pollutants with it, including nutrients and metals.

-Fertilizers, pet waste, and septic systems can contribute excess nutrients that speed up plant and algae growth, including cyanobacteria, which can harm humans and animals and be a nuisance for swimming and boating.
-Nutrients can decrease the amount of oxygen in the water as plants die and decompose, leaving less oxygen available for fish and other organisms, which can result in fish kills.
+FERTILIZER, PET WASTE AND SEPTIC SYSTEMS can contribute excess nutrients that speed up plant and algae growth, including cyanobacteria, which can harm humans and animals and be a nuisance for swimming and boating.
+As bacteria consume the dead plant matter, they use large amounts of oxygen, leaving less available for fish and other organisms, which can result in fish kills.
 Nutrients can also increase bacteria that can make swimmers sick and lead to beach closures.
-Bacteria not only pose a public health risk, but can cause an economic hardship for communities that rely on bathing beaches for tourism revenue.
+Bacteria not only pose a public health risk, but can also cause an economic hardship for communities that rely on bathing beaches for tourism revenue.

-Lawn care chemicals and automotive chemicals can contribute potentially toxic contaminants that are harmful and potentially fatal to aquatic organisms, humans, and other animals.
+LAWN CHEMICALS AND AUTO CHEMICALS contain contaminants that are potentially fatal to aquatic organisms, humans and other animals.

-Salt and other deicing materials used to treat roads include chloride, which increases the salinity of lakes.
-This stresses aquatic organisms that depend on freshwater habitats.
+ROAD SALT AND DEICING MATERIALS applied to roads, highways, parking lots and driveways include chloride, which increases salinity in waterbodies stressing aquatic organisms that depend on freshwater habitats.
 As salinity increases, freshwater plants die off and salt-tolerant plants take over.
 Chloride can contaminate drinking water supplies, including private wells.
-Unlike other pollutants, there is no treatment for chloride pollution except for source control.
+Unlike other pollutants, there is no treatment for chloride pollution except for reducing the amount applied.

-Increases in water temperature can occur when stormwater runs over hot pavement or other surfaces with very little shade it heats up.
-This heats the runoff and can increase the temperature of streams and ponds when the runoff enters them.
-Many fish and aquatic species depend on the higher oxygen concentrations that cool water temperatures provide.
-The warmer water has less oxygen and makes it more difficult for fish to breathe.
+INCREASES IN WATER TEMPERATURE can occur when stormwater runs over hot pavement or other surfaces with very little shade.
+This heats the runoff, which can increase the temperature of streams and ponds when the runoff enters them.
+Many fish and other aquatic species depend on the higher oxygen concentrations that cool water provides.
+Warmer water has less oxygen and makes it more difficult for fish to breathe.